GinaKoul/calculator/README.md

 The numbers and operators are added to the calculation with the use of the buttons that are displayed on the screen.
 It also has keyboard support.

-This project can be find using the link below: https://ginakoul.github.io/calculator/
+This project can be found using the link below: https://ginakoul.github.io/calculator/